 First kiss?
-Can’t remember.
-Must have been a “forgettable” one.
+I can’t remember it.
+Must have been a real “forgettable” one.

 I remember the lights were low, and people paired up.
 An older girl was with some fellow my age and most of us laughed when we heard her say in a stage whisper “that’s my girdle.”
 I didn’t pay much mind.
 For you see, I ended up with the “new” girl, a gymnast visiting Claire from outside the neighborhood, the love of my yet-to-be-teenage years.
 Geraldine McFadden.

 Gerry was short and compact.
 She was athletic and wore one of those clinging gym outfits.
 Short brunette, with brown eyes that seem to sparkle and say “smile” each time she looked at you.
 “She flipped over me,” is the story I told later about my first ever meeting with her.